Can you landscape your yard in the fall? The answer is yes. Learn five fall landscaping ideas to help you get started.

 Invest in Rubber Mulch

 Rubber mulch can be more expensive.
 However, it can last up to 10 years!
 In other words, it will pay for itself over time.

 Natural mulch usually needs to be replaced yearly because it breaks down over time.
 Rubber mulch can also be ordered in large quantities to help reduce the cost.

 Include a Seating Area

 Landscaping doesn’t just have to be enjoyed in passing.
-When you include a seating area, you can truly enjoy the fruits of your labor.
+You can truly enjoy the fruits of your labor when you include a seating area.

 Since the weather will be turning crisp, consider adding a firepit.
 Your family will love gathering around at the end of the day to drink hot cocoa or roast marshmallows for s’mores.

-Last, but not least, incorporate lighting into your landscaping.
-You can add lights to your walkway, hanging lanterns in your flower beds, strings of lights around your seating area, etc.
+Last but not least, incorporate lighting into your landscaping.
+You can add lights to your walkway, hang lanterns in your flower beds, string of lights around your seating area, etc.